dplyr group_by() & summarise() Exercises: 10 Aggregation Problems

 my_big_species <- starwars |> group_by(species) |> summarise( n = n(), mean_height = mean(height, na.rm = TRUE), .groups = "drop" ) |> filter(n >= 2) |> arrange(desc(n)) print(my_big_species) #> # A tibble: 9 × 3 #> species n mean_height #> <chr> <int> <dbl> #> 1 Human 35 177. #> 2 Droid 6 140 #> 3 Gungan 3 209. #> 4 Wookiee 2 231 #> ...

 Explanation: The summarise() call produces one row per species with both n and mean_height.
-Then filter(n >= 2) keeps only rows where the group had at least two characters.
+Then filter(n >= 2) keeps only species that appear at least twice.
 This is the standard pattern for "ignore small or noisy groups" in analysis.
-Because .groups = "drop" was used, filter() works on a plain tibble.
+Because .groups = "drop" was used, filter() operates on a plain tibble with no surprises.

 Exercise 8: Group share as a percentage